 The bite in most people would be a little different to a bee sting, and there are currently few definite recorded occurrences in Britain since 1979.
 It constructs a scaffold web that differs from others of the genus in the exceptional strength of the silk and in the tubular retreat that is at least partly concealed in a deep crack or hole.”

-Found yesterday in our kitchen.
+Found yesterday in our Chiswick kitchen in MAY 2023.